 The lower level of salt in coconut aminos makes it less likely to cause the health problems that come with an excessively salty diet.
 Too much salt can cause a range of health problems including high blood pressure, heart disease and certain kinds of cancer.

 Because coconut aminos seasoning has gone through a fermentation process, it contains a small amount of alcohol.
 Liquid aminos seasoning sauce is not fermented, so it won’t have any alcohol.

 And lastly, coconut aminos may be harder to find and more expensive than liquid aminos.

 If your recipe calls for one, can you use the other?

 Coconut aminos can work as a substitute for liquid aminos, but it won’t be ideal unless your objective is to cut down on sodium.
 The lower salt content means that you will either have to use more of it and make your dish wetter or simply use the same amount and make your dish less salty.
 Keep in mind that the sweetness will be especially noticeable when using it as a condiment at the table, so it may be less desirable for that purpose.

 Liquid aminos can work as a coconut aminos substitute if you want more salt and less liquid in your dish.
 It won’t be a good substitute if you are trying to avoid soy products or if you want to limit your salt intake.

 Coconut aminos seasoning sauce and liquid aminos can both be used for the same kinds of dishes.
 Use them in marinades and to make dishes like fried rice.
-The differences in flavor profiles make coconut aminos better suited to being a substitute for table salt while liquid aminos may work better in place of soy sauce.
-You can use it in stews and other dishes that can benefit from the extra saltiness and umami.
+The differences in flavor profiles make coconut aminos better suited to being a substitute for table salt or sea salt, while liquid aminos may work better in place of soy sauce.
+You can use it in stews, stir-fries, and other dishes that can benefit from the extra saltiness and umami.